What are Experts on Camera?

 Products containing delta-8 THC—one of many chemicals called “cannabinoids” that can be derived from cannabis plants or artificially created—are part of an increasingly complex landscape of products that many states are seeking to regulate.

 On Thursday, August 25, 2022, SciLine interviewed: Dr. Ziva Cooper, the director of the UCLA Center for Cannabis and Cannabinoids and an associate professor in the departments of psychiatry, biobehavioral sciences, and anesthesiology.
-She discussed topics including: cannabinoid basics, including terminology and categories; potential adverse and beneficial health effects of synthetic cannabinoids; why delta-8 THC is receiving particular attention from health authorities and regulators; and what consumers should know if they plan to use cannabinoid products.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 ZIVA COOPER: My name is Ziva Cooper, and I am the director of the UCLA Center for Cannabis and Cannabinoids and associate professor in the departments of psychiatry and anesthesiology at UCLA.
 And what I study specifically is related to both the potential therapeutic effects as well as adverse effects of cannabis and cannabinoids.
 Cannabinoids are the chemical constituents of the cannabis plant.